-Supreme Court Justice Jeffrey S. Boyd joined the Texas Supreme Court on December 3, 2012, after being appointed by Governor Rick Perry to fill the remainder of Justice Dale Wainwright’s unexpired term.
+Justice Jeff Boyd joined the Texas Supreme Court on December 3, 2012, after being appointed by Governor Rick Perry to fill the remainder of Justice Dale Wainwright’s unexpired term.
 Justice Boyd was elected to his first full term on the Court in 2014.

-Justice Jeff Boyd is a judicial conservative who understands that the role of the judiciary is to interpret the law and not to create it.
-He is committed to faithfully upholding the laws of our state and the Constitution.
+Justice Boyd is a judicial conservative who understands that a judge’s role in our constitutional system is to interpret and apply the law and not to create it or make policy decisions that belong to the Legislature.
+He is committed to faithfully upholding our state and federal Constitutions and the laws.

-Jeff was born in Biloxi, Mississippi, and raised in a U.S. Air Force family that traveled extensively and lived in a wide variety of locations before finally settling in Round Rock.
+Jeff was born in Biloxi, Mississippi, and raised in a U.S. Air Force family that traveled extensively and lived in a wide variety of locations before finally settling in Round Rock, Texas.
 In 1979, Jeff graduated from Round Rock High School and headed to Abilene Christian University where he received a degree in Biblical Studies.
-After graduating from Abilene Christian, Justice Boyd attended Pepperdine University School of Law as an academic scholarship recipient.
+After graduating from Abilene Christian, Justice Boyd served for five years as a minister with the Brentwood Oaks Church of Christ in Austin before heading to Pepperdine University School of Law as an academic scholarship recipient.
 While at Pepperdine, he served as Editor-in-Chief of the Pepperdine Law Review, was the winner of the School’s Fall Individual Advocacy Tournament, and received numerous American Jurisprudence Awards, the American Board of Trial Advocates Award, and the United States Supreme Court Historical Society Writing Award.
 He graduated summa cum laude as Salutatorian of his class in 1991.

 After obtaining his law degree, Jeff completed a one-year judicial clerkship for the Honorable Thomas M. Reavley, Judge of the United States Fifth Circuit Court of Appeals.
-During this time, he drafted several opinions that were published under Judge Reavley’s authorship.
-Jeff then joined the Austin office of Thompson & Knight as a first-year associate in 1992.
+He then joined the Austin office of Thompson & Knight as a first-year associate in 1992.
 Over the next eight years, his practice focused primarily on civil litigation, defending against product liability, professional liability, personal injury, and business tort claims.
 During this time, he tried several cases to jury verdicts, argued several appeals, and resolved numerous cases through summary judgments and settlements.
 Jeff was elected as a partner at Thompson & Knight upon his first year of eligibility in 1998.

 Deputy Attorney General